On this page

 Finding out which product code to use can be quite difficult.
 Many products are not listed literally in the goods nomenclature.
 For instance: a computer is classified under 'automatic data processing machines'.
 Here are a few links to help you determine the right product code:

 - The goods nomenclature classification rules as used by Dutch Customs.

-- EU factsheets to simplify classification of several product groups (among others, textiles, footwear, edible vegetable roots, edible fruit and nuts, plastics, and computers).
+- EU information and factsheets to simplify classification of several product groups (among others, textiles, footwear, edible vegetable roots, edible fruit and nuts, plastics, and computers).

 - The European Binding Tariff Information database lists the outcomes of EU states customs consultations on the classification of goods (European Binding Tariff Information Consultations).